schech1/uptime-buddy/README.md

 This project is based on Uptime Kuma and uptime-kuma-api.

-[Uptime Kuma](https://github.com/louislam/uptime-kuma): A self-hosted monitoring tool to monitor uptime for websites, applications, and APIs.
+[Uptime Kuma](https://github.com/louislam/uptime-kuma): A self-hosted monitoring tool to monitor uptime for websites, applications and services.
-[uptime-kuma.api](https://github.com/lucasheld/uptime-kuma-api): An API for Uptime Kuma, enabling integration with various applications.
+[uptime-kuma.api](https://github.com/lucasheld/uptime-kuma-api): A Python API for Uptime Kuma.

 ## Contributing

-I welcome contributions!
+Contributions are welcome.

 ## Support